-Our group’s final project for the Spring 2023 semester of CSC 723 will utilize an SMS spam dataset to train, test, and analyze various classification algorithms to find the most precise option.
-Precision and accuracy will be determined using a combination of model scores, confusion matrices, and other model metrics, when applicable.
-While the math deriving most of these metrics will be computed using the Python library sklearn, any formulas used will be thoroughly explained.
-Furthermore, the training and testing algorithms will be created using Python and submitted alongside the final project report.
+Our group’s final project for the Spring 2023 semester of CSC 723 will focus on machine learning models that are geared towards anomaly detection.
+The chosen field of study for our machine learning models is Short Message Service (SMS) spam.
+We will be leveraging various SMS spam datasets to train, test, and analyze various classification algorithms to find the most precise option to help determine if an SMS is considered spam.
+SMS has become one of the most popular sources of medium used for marketing and advertising.
+We feel that it is important to develop an understanding on how one can utilize machine learning that can accurately detect SMS spam.
+The precision and accuracy will be determined using a combination of model scores, confusion matrices, and other applicable model metrics.
+While the math deriving most of these metrics will be computed using the Python library sklearn, any formulas used in the project will be thoroughly explained for reader clarity.
+Furthermore, the training and machine learning algorithms will be created using the Python scripting language and submitted alongside the final project report.

-Any scripts written for this project will be created using the Jupyter Notebook environment Kaggle and will be submitted in the .ipynb Kaggle file format.
-We chose Kaggle as our main environment due to the abundance of datasets, the ability to directly import said datasets, and the facilitation of cooperation between group members.
+All scripts written for this project will be created using the Jupyter Notebook environment Kaggle.
+Our group has determined the chosen format to be submitted will be in the “.ipynb” the Kaggle file format.
+Our group selected Kaggle as our main environment due to the abundance of datasets, the ability to directly import said datasets, and the ease of facilitation between group members.
 While each algorithm will be trained and tested in a separate notebook, the final report will consolidate the data in an organized manner.
-Any additional materials which require group collaboration, including outlines, notes, and resources, will be shared via a Github repository.
+Any additional materials which require group collaboration such as outlines, notes, and resources.
+In an effort to better assist our team with coordinated efforts we will be leveraging a shared GitHub repository in which all materials, notes, and project data will reside for the project remainder.

-As we will be classifying discrete, fixed, binary values (SPAM v HAM), our group will use various Supervised Classification algorithms.
-The three algorithms we plan to test, train, analyze, and compare are K-Nearest Neighbors (KNN), Decision Tree, and Naive Bayes (including Bayes’ Theorem to calculate the joint density of dependent events).
-While each algorithm script may contain additional, unique libraries, the primary libraries utilized in will be numpy, pandas, and sklearn.
-Each algorithm will be trained and tested using the SMSCollection.csv from the spam-or-ham dataset from Kaggle.
-Prior to any testing, the dataset will be thoroughly reviewed in Python; This review will contain general information, specific observations, and statistical information.
-Then, each step during the training and testing process with be explained using code examples for support.
-Lastly, all three algorithms will be tested and their model metrics compared to find the best option for the SPAM classification algorithm.
+Since we will be classifying discrete, fixed and binary values such as SPAM vs HAM.
+Our group will use various Supervised Classification algorithms.
+The three algorithms chosen to test, train, analyze, and compare our results are K-Nearest Neighbors (KNN), Decision Tree, and Naive Bayes (including Bayes’ Theorem to calculate the joint density of dependent events).
+While each algorithm script may contain additional unique libraries the primary libraries utilized in our project will be numpy, pandas, and sklearn.
+Our group will ensure each algorithm will be trained and tested using the data set SMSCollection.csv which is derived from the spam-or-ham dataset from Kaggle.
+Prior to testing, the dataset will be thoroughly reviewed in Python by the group.
+The purpose of this review will be an initial effort to obtain general information related to the data set such as specific observations and statistical information relevant to the dataset.
+Post review, the team will ensure each step during the training and testing process with be explained using code examples for support and documentation purposes.
+Lastly, all three algorithms will be tested to compare and contrast which is the best suitable option for the SPAM classification algorithm.